Product Owner vs Project Manager: What's the Difference?

 - Ensuring the product backlog is understood by all the developers and there aren’t any ambiguities

-- Regularly communicating with the scrum team members, the scrum master, and other stakeholders
+- Regularly communicating with the scrum team members, the scrum master, development teams, and other stakeholders

 - Arrange, manage, and provide resources (of all types) for the project and product development

-- Stakeholder management that involves keeping all the stakeholders on board.
-It involves tasks like inviting stakeholders to sprint review, discussing and communicating targets and goals, sharing user stories, and making information easy-to-understand for the stakeholders.
+- Stakeholder management involves keeping all the stakeholders on board.
+It involves tasks like inviting stakeholders to sprint review, discussing and communicating targets and goals, sharing user stories, and making information easy to understand for the stakeholders.

 The product owner is the person who is responsible and accountable for the agile project.
-If anything goes wrong, he/she will be held responsible for it.
-The PO is in the decision-making position and the success or failure of the product lies in the decisions and actions taken by him/her.
+If anything goes wrong, they will be held responsible for it.
+The product owner is in the decision-making position and the success or failure of the product lies in the decisions and actions taken by them.

 What is a Project Manager?